 Bo Horvat scores deciding goal in shootout to lead Canucks past Oilers

-Bo Horvat scored the shootout winner and added a pair of assists as the Canucks edged the Edmonton Oilers 3-2 on Saturday night for their third straight win.
-"We have got lots of confidence in the group right now," Horvat said.
+Bo Horvat scored the shootout winner and added a pair of assists as the Vancouver Canucks edged the Edmonton Oilers 3-2 on Saturday night for their third straight win.
+The Oilers caught a break with eight minutes remaining in the opening period when the Canucks had a goal called back.

 Add your comments below